cdecan/Group-22/Sprint4Updates.md

 ### 1. what is the branch he/she worked on (has to be pushed to the repo).

+`test_login_page_haiden`

 ### 2. what is the progress so far (at least some test cases written, more than 2)

+Wrote four test cases for R2-1.
+Used input partition testing.

 ### 3. any difficulties.

+- I ran into issues with duplicate lines when creating the output file.
+- I changed the email for the test user in the test code and forgot to change it in the test input file.

 ### 4. what is the plan for the days before the deadline.

+- Make test cases for R2-2.
+- Make test cases for the update listing page.
+- Make a `README.md` file explaining my chosen test cases.
+- Make pull request for testing user login.
+- Make pull request for testing update listing.
+- Review assigned pull requests.

 # Kennan